openshift/microshift/docs/network/default_cni_plugin.md

 MicroShift is able to detect node IP change and restarts itself to take in the new IP address.
 Upon restarting, it recreates ovnkube-master daemonset with updated IP address in openshift-ovn-kubernetes namespace.

-### Custom gateway interface

-microshift-ovs-init.service is able to use user specified host interface for cluster network.
-This is done by specifying the `gatewayInterface` in the CNI config file `/etc/microshift/ovn.yaml`.
-The specified interface will be added in OVS bridge `br-ex` which acts as gateway bridge for ovn-kubernetes CNI network.

 ### Blocking external access to NodePort service on specific host interfaces